axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-case-list/index.rst

 The :guilabel:`Full Cases List` page shows you all cases you’re involved in.
 This page provides you with extended information on the cases, as well as advanced search and filter capabilities.
-You can reach the page by using the |case-icon| **Cases** link in the Axon.ivy Portal menu.
+You can reach the page by using the |case-icon| **Cases** link in the Axon Ivy Portal menu.

 .. hint::
-   Depending on the roles you hold in the application and the configuration of the Axon.ivy Portal, you might see not only the cases you’re involved in but all cases.
+   Depending on the roles you hold in the application and the configuration of the Axon Ivy Portal, you might see not only the cases you’re involved in but all cases.

 .. figure:: images/navigate-to-full-cases-list-page.png